Simplify your talent journey and make confident people-focused decisions with Xref. Find out why the organisations you trust, choose Xref.

 Give your people a voice with a tailored Xref Engage survey.

 Increase retention and reduce turnover with quick employee feedback from an Xref Pulse Survey.

 Get started with referencing in Xref today for free.
 No credit card required.

 According to data from the National Aged Care Workforce Census and Survey (NACWCS), the median age for residential direct care workers is 46.
 This rises to 52 for home and support care workers.
-Couple an aging workforce with an aging population and it becomes clear that we need to plan for the future now, to be sure that there are enough workers to keep up with an increasing demand for aged care services.
+Couple an ageing workforce with an ageing population and it becomes clear that we need to plan for the future now, to be sure that there are enough workers to keep up with an increasing demand for aged care services.